dcanadillas/tf-multi-eks-hcp/README.md

 ```

 ## Creating an HCP Consul cluster
-Also, you can create the HCP Consul Cluster, just by putting the `create_hcp` variable to `true`.
+If you want to create the HCP Consul Cluster you can put the `create_hcp` variable to `true`.
 In that case the value you are using in the `hcp_cluster_name` will be used as the `HCP Consul ID`.

 > NOTE: Need more testing to check all functionality when creating a new HCP cluster